-Yes, it can be this simple.
-While establishing the ranges, decide the percentile of the market data to target for resource constrained jobs (e.g., technical jobs) and non-resource constrained positions.
+While establishing the ranges, decide the percentile of the market data to target for resource-constrained jobs (e.g., technical jobs) and non-resource constrained positions.
 For example, companies typically target the 65th or 75th percentile as the midpoint of the range for technical positions like Software Engineers and Product Managers, and the 50th percentile for jobs that are less difficult to hire and retain top talent.

 At this point, if you haven't conducted job leveling, now is the time.
 Calibrating your employees’ job levels against your newly established ranges helps establish a good foundation to assess employee pay.

 Using compa-ratios provides a consistent way to review individual employee pay is given market rates vary by job, level, and geographic location.

 To calculate compa-ratios for each employee, divide their salary by the midpoint of the range for their job.
 A 100% compa-ratio means they are right at the market midpoint.
 Compa-ratios between 85% and 115% are considered within the competitive range.
 Having reliable compensation market data and structure helps back up that your company offers competitive pay.

 Paying fairly doesn't mean everything has to be complicated.

 The team at Kamsa are experts at establishing career paths and building compensation programs for companies, and our compensation software makes compensation painless.
 If you would like to learn more about how Kamsa can support your compensation needs, contact [email protected]